OSTASIEN Verlag

 Angela Schottenhammer

 Sie hat verschiedene renommierte Stipendien erhalten (u. a. ein Heisenberg Stipendium der DFG) und umfangreich publiziert zu Themen der chinesischen und ostasiatischen Wirtschafts-, Sozial- und Kulturgeschichte mit einem Schwerpunkt auf Chinas Außenbeziehungen, seiner Wirtschaftsgeschichte sowie Inschriften, insbesondere Grabinschriften.
-Sie ist Herausgeber des Online journals Crossroads - Studies on the History of Exchange Relations in the East Asian World, verlegt vom OSTASIEN Verlag, sowie der Reihe "East Asian Economic and Socio-cultural Studies" (Dongya jingji yu shehui wenhua luncong 東亞經濟與社會文化論叢) mit der Unterreihe "East Asian Maritime History", publiziert im Rahmen des Forschungsprojektes "Das Ostchinesische ‘Mittelmeer’, ca. 1500-1800: Eine neue Qualität in den Beziehungen seiner Anrainerstaaten", (cf. www.eamh.net), verlegt vom Harrassowitz Verlag.
+Sie ist Herausgeber des Online journals Crossroads: Studies on the History of Exchange Relations in the East Asian World, verlegt vom OSTASIEN Verlag, sowie der Reihe "East Asian Economic and Socio-cultural Studies" (Dongya jingji yu shehui wenhua luncong 東亞經濟與社會文化論叢) mit der Unterreihe "East Asian Maritime History", publiziert im Rahmen des Forschungsprojektes "Das Ostchinesische ‘Mittelmeer’, ca. 1500-1800: Eine neue Qualität in den Beziehungen seiner Anrainerstaaten", (cf. www.eamh.net), verlegt vom Harrassowitz Verlag.

 Angela Schottenhammer obtained her Ph.D. in 1993 from Würzburg University, Germany, with a thesis on Song Period Tomb inscriptions (M.A.
 1989 on Liao Mosha and the Cultural Revolution) and her Habilitation degree (post doctoral university professor teaching qualification) 2000 from Munich University with a thesis on "Song Time Quanzhou in a Conflict Situation Between Central Government and Maritime Trade: Unexpected Consequences of the Central Government’s Grasp for the Wealth of a Coastal Region".

 In the course of her career Angela Schottenhammer has obtained many of the most competitive grants and scholarships (e.g. a Heisenberg Scholarship of the German Research Council, 2001-2002) and has widely published on China’s and East Asian economic, social, and cultural history, with a main focus on China’s foreign relations, economic history, and inscriptions, in particular tomb inscriptions.
-She is the editor of the Online journal Crossroads - Studies on the History of Exchange Relations in the East Asian World, published with the OSTASIEN Verlag, and of the series "East Asian Economic and Socio-cultural Studies" (Dongya jingji yu shehui wenhua luncong 東亞經濟與社會文化論叢) with its sub-series "East Asian Maritime History", published as part of the research project "The East Asian "Mediterranean", c.
+She is the editor of the Online journal Crossroads: Studies on the History of Exchange Relations in the East Asian World, published with the OSTASIEN Verlag, and of the series "East Asian Economic and Socio-cultural Studies" (Dongya jingji yu shehui wenhua luncong 東亞經濟與社會文化論叢) with its sub-series "East Asian Maritime History", published as part of the research project "The East Asian "Mediterranean", c.
 1500-1800: A New Quality in the Development of its Neighbouring Countries"; (cf. www.eamh.net), with Harrassowitz Verlag.

 Publikationen im Rahmen des OSTASIEN Verlags